healthchecks/healthchecks/templates/docs/http_api.md

 how much data to send in the request bodies of subsequent requests.

 ### Query Parameters

+create=0|1
+:   Optional, default "0".
+If set to "1", and if the slug in the URL does not match
+    any existing check in the project, SITE_NAME creates a new check automatically.

+    Example: `create=1`

 rid=&lt;uuid&gt;
 :   Optional, specifies a run ID of this ping.
 If run ID is specified,